Advising Chart

 For quick or more general questions, please send us a message through the Virtual Advising Center (VAC) or join our virtual drop-in advising.
 To create a course plan or for more complicated questions, please consider scheduling a one-on-one appointment.
 Questions from current students sent via email will not be answered.

-To schedule an appointment, please send us a Virtual Advising Center (VAC) message with your weekly availability, and whether you prefer a virtual (Zoom) or in-person appointment.
+To schedule an appointment, please submit our appointment request form.
 Appointments are scheduled in 30-minute increments.
 You will receive confirmation and a calendar invitation once your appointment is scheduled.

 Virtual drop-in advising is held daily (Monday-Friday) from 1-3pm.
 To sign in, please use the “meet with advisor” function in the Virtual Advising Center (VAC).
 Students will be seen in the order they sign in.